-Debt collectors include collection agencies or lawyers who collect debts as part of their business.
+Debt collectors can include collection agencies or lawyers who collect debts as part of their business.
 There are also companies that buy past-due debts from creditors or other businesses and then try to collect them.
-These debt collectors are also called debt collection agencies, debt collection companies, or debt buyers.
+These companies are also often called debt collection agencies, debt collection companies, or debt buyers.

 A debt collector may be trying to contact you because:

-A debt collector also may be calling you to locate someone you know, as long as the collector does not reveal that they are collecting a debt.
+- A debt collector also may be calling you to locate someone you know, but the collector is not allowed to reveal that the consumer owes any debt.

-A debt buyer has bought the debt and is now collecting that debt or is hiring collectors
+- A debt buyer has bought the debt and is now collecting that debt themselves or by using other debt collectors.